-To the extent that economic regulation also results in higher prices in the product market, consumers, including workers, will of course have to pay those prices.
-Blanchard and Giavazzi show in theoretical terms that the increased markups in the product market caused by widespread economic regulation can result in both lower real wages of workers, measured in terms of purchasing power, and lower employment levels.
-The theoretical negative effect of entry regulation on employment was supported empirically by Bertrand and Kramarz, who examine entry restrictions in the French retail industry and find that they have reduced employment growth in France.
-Using individual worker information from CPS files from 1973 through 1988, Peoples and Saunders show that deregulation of the trucking industry led to significant real wage reduction for white drivers, narrowing the black/white income gap.
-112
+84 Blanchard and Giavazzi (2003).

+regulation on employment was supported empirically by Bertrand and Kramarz,85 who examine entry restrictions in the French retail industry and find that they have reduced employment growth in France.
+Using individual worker information from CPS files from 1973 through 1988, Peoples and Saunders show that deregulation of the trucking industry led to significant real wage reduction for white drivers, narrowing the black/white income gap.86